 Head Start and Early Head Start Programs

-The research-based Music Together® curriculum has been implemented in Head Start and Early Head Start classrooms throughout the country with ease and success.
+For over two decades, Music Together® has been implemented in Head Start and Early Head Start classrooms throughout the country with ease and success.
 Music Together's deep knowledge of child development, emphasis on parental involvement, and program adaptability have led to many long-term relationships with Head Start and Early Head Start program partners.

-The Music Together program model is rooted in developmentally appropriate practice and research in early childhood and music development.
-The curriculum was created to incorporate best practices in both disciplines and to be inclusive of the learning styles of all young children, including those with special needs.
-Over the years, new applications of Music Together have been developed, including work done by our on-staff board-certified music therapist.
-In addition, the efficacy of the program continues to be tested and reaffirmed in numerous studies by independent researchers.
+Music Together is rooted in developmentally appropriate practice and research in early childhood and music development and the efficacy of the program continues to be tested and reaffirmed in numerous studies by independent researchers.
+Read more about the research on Music Together over the years.

 A study conducted in Head Start classrooms in Bridgeport, CT, demonstrated the value of the Music Together program to improving children's outcomes.
 Children whose classrooms utilized the Music Together curriculum showed higher gains in language, cognitive, physical, social, and emotional development when compared to a control group.